 Is Bill Belichick A Big Solar Eclipse Guy?
-‘Um Yeah, It’s Great’
+‘Um, Yeah, It’s Great’

 “Um, yeah,” Belichick said.
 “It’s great.”

 After drawing laughs, Belichick smiled, thanked the media and walked off the podium and back into the bowels of Gillette Stadium after the question was asked at 2:49 p.m.
 ET.
-The peak had past at 2:47 p.m., while Belichick talked about running back Brandon Bolden.
+The peak passed at 2:47 p.m., while Belichick talked about running back Brandon Bolden.

-Maybe Belichick’s public library had run out of eclipse glasses.
+Maybe Belichick’s public library ran out of eclipse glasses.

 Thumbnail photo via Kevin Jairaj/USA TODAY Sports Images